 Trying a new palette is already hard enough.
 So let any other parameter rely on your strengths.
 For example, if you are good at shooting flat lay photos, shoot a flat lay.

 If your go-to angle is 45 degrees, do that.
 Make everything else the usual way.
 So you can concentrate on the changes that color makes and study them.

 The prime use of contrasting colors is to capture the viewer’s attention and direct it to the subject.
 That’s why you can make your objects stand out using complementary colors.

-Here’s a red paper boat in a still life composed mostly with cold blue tones.
-It stands out and instantly tells the viewer that it is the hero of this story.
+Here’s a red paper boat in a still life composed with cold blue tones.
+It stands out and tells the viewer that it is the hero of this story.

-Best part, this technique works even in low saturation.
-In the picture below the yellow is not an eye-burning neon yellow, but it stands out against the bluish background anyway.
+This technique works even in low saturation.
+In the picture below the yellow is not an eye-burning neon yellow.
+But it stands out against the bluish background anyway.